NLog/NLog.github.io/_posts/2016-10-30-nlog-roadmap-netcore-structural-logging.md

 ---
 layout: post
-title: NLog roadmap, .NET Core, stuctural logging, performance
+title: NLog roadmap: .NET Core, stuctural loggin & performance
 ---

 We have the following releases planned for NLog: